TejasShekar/Cash_Register/README.md

 This is a cash registry app built with HTML, CSS, Javascript.
+Check it out !